jusinowicz/info_theory_eco/fvoi/readme.txt

 4. The code in "lott_info_inv_allcomp.R" is the workhorse implementation of the lottery model with information used to generate many scenarios of interspecific competition and keep track of all of the analyses for each scenario.
 Specifically, we used this code to generate many iterations across different scenarios of resource use overlap between two competing species.
 Increasing levels of resource overlap increase competition and reduce the potential for coexistence.

 This is the code used to produce the data in Figure 4.

+5. The code in "cc_fvoi.R" is the Lotka-Volterra model of competition from Gil et al. 2018.
+It includes some code to double check that the analytical solution to the FVOI for this model works.

+This is the code used to produce Figure 5.

 Figures:
 The code in "figures.R" is used to make all of the figures in the manuscript.
 It loads stored data files, all of which are save with a ".var" ending.
 This is the map between files and figures: